theeugenechong/tp/docs/DeveloperGuide.md

 </p>

 - The `Resources` component contains `ResourcesManager` which manages access rights to feature managers based on `UserRole`.

+  - E.g. the following line will only return a valid reference to `FinanceManager` if `userRole== ADMIN`.
+Otherwise, `null` will be returned indicating the user does not have the access right to that module.

+    ```java
+    FinanceManager financeManager = resourcesManager.getFinanceManager(userRole);
+    ```

 - It also implements a *give-receive* pattern to pass private members of `ResourcesManager` class to `StorageManager` safely.
 This is because `StorageManager` has "super privilege" to access internal data structures of feature managers and save to/ load from hard disk.

 The `Resources` component: